mr-kimia/cv/Readme.md

 This is ongoing version of my CV.
 I try to keep it up-to-date, but can not promise that it always represents the current state of my professional life.
-The template is created by [Adrien Friggeri][afriggeri] and it is available on [GitHub][afriggerighcv].
+The original template is created by [Adrien Friggeri][afriggeri] and it is available on [GitHub][afriggerighcv].
+The current version is based on [A4 version](https://github.com/depressiveRobot/friggeri-cv-a4) by [Marvin Frommhold](https://github.com/depressiveRobot).

+The template is licenced with MIT license.

 You can find the [compiled pdf version][cvpdf] from my web site [kimia.fi][kimia.fi].

 ## Building on OS X ##

-It seems that by default xelatex on os x can't find fonts.
-Open Font Book application, create new library and add fonts from directory `/usr/local/texlive/2015/texmf-dist/fonts/`.
-After that everything should work by running `latexmk -xelatex -f cv`

-# About original template #

-Latest version of my CV, typesetted in Helvetica and using colors inspired by Monokai (there is an `print` option which renders in black and white, and reverts the header to dark on light, if printing on paper is needed).

-Uses TikZ for the header, XeTeX and fontspec to use Helvetica Neue, biblatex to print my publications and textpos for the aside.
+Run `make pdf`.

 # License #